 The laxity in the muscles means that it requires more effort to lift up the arms to reach for toys and kick the legs.

-Hypermobile, low tone and premature infants may be less active and fail to develop good muscle strength.
+Hypermobile, low tone and premature babies may be less active and fail to develop good muscle strength

-If the infant is hypermobile and also cautious she may not kick and reach vigorously and not develop the muscle strength needed to support the hypermobile joints and get them ready for rolling and sitting up.
+If the infant is hypermobile and also cautious she may not kick vigorously and fail to develop the muscle strength needed to support the hypermobile joints and get them ready for rolling and sitting up.

-Hip stiffness affects the infant's ability to get up onto the knees
+Hip stiffness affects the baby's ability to get up onto the knees

 The stiffness in the hip muscles affects the infants ability to get up into kneeling or onto all fours.
-The legs are held wide apart when they are on their tummies and this makes it difficult to get up onto the hands and knees.
+The legs are held wide apart when they are on their tummies and this makes it difficult to get up onto the hands and knees in readiness for crawling.

 Hypermobile infants lock their elbows